-Among the nine winners in the RSCP Auction, only one bidder has a market share over 20% (NextEra Energy Marketing, LLC).
-The remaining eight winners had a market share below 20%.
-Looking at all suppliers who will provide BGS-RSCP supply over the June 2021 to May 2022 period (i.e., including winners from the 2019 and 2020 BGS Auctions), only NextEra Energy Marketing, LLC has a market share over 20% at 20.1%.
+Among the ten winners in the RSCP Auction, only one bidder, NextEra Energy Marketing, LLC, has a market share over 20% (at 20.4%.)
+Including winners from the 2020 and 2021 RSCP Auctions, each of whom will provide BGS-RSCP supply over the June 2022 to May 2023 period, NextEra Energy Marketing, LLC remains the only supplier with a market share over 20% (20.7%).

-The Herfindahl-Hirschman Index (HHI) is a measure of competitiveness closely related to market shares.
+The HHI is a measure of competitiveness closely related to market shares.
 Again, some background on the HHI standard is useful.
 The U.S. Department of Justice primarily uses a three-part standard for HHIs when judging the competitive effect of mergers and acquisitions.
 An HHI below 1,500 is a safe harbor of sorts because the market is said to be un-concentrated.
 If, after a merger or acquisition, the HHI is below 1,500, it is generally thought that there is no competitive harm from the merger or acquisition; that is, the merger or acquisition does not make the exercise of market power more likely.
 An HHI between 1,500 and 2,500 is said to indicate moderate concentration.
 An HHI over 2,500 is said to indicate a highly concentrated market.
 For market-based rate authority, FERC already uses a threshold of 2,500 for the HHI in one of its standards.

-For the RSCP Auction, using the winning shares as market shares, the HHI is 1,444.
+For the RSCP Auction, using the winning shares as market shares, the HHI is 1,475.
 This puts the HHI for the RSCP Auction in the un-concentrated range.
 However, to include only winning bidders is a narrow focus for calculating an HHI.
-For example, a more appropriate focus would be the 12 suppliers who will serve consumers in 2021-2022; these are the winners in 2019 and 2020, as well as in this 2021 Auction.
-The HHI in this case would be 1,156.
-This compares to an HHI of suppliers who served customers for 2020-2021 of 1,292.
+For example, a more appropriate focus would be the 15 suppliers who will serve consumers in 2022-2023; these are the winners in 2020 and 2021, as well as in this 2022 Auction.
+The HHI in this case would be 1,113.
+This compares to an HHI of suppliers who served customers for 2021-2022 of 1,156.

 A final method that is also employed by FERC in antitrust evaluations examines the HHI of a market when the price is within 5% of the final market price.
 This so-called "Delivered Price Test" gives a sense of what suppliers would have participated at a price level roughly consistent with market prices.

 With respect to behavioral indicators, the core of this effort was to detect any sign of collusion among bidders.
 No evidence of collusion was found in the RSCP Auction.
 Bates White and its Auction expert, Professor Ken Hendricks, we detected no evidence of explicit coordination of bidding.

-Was in TION 23: Information made public appropriately?
-From what Bates White could be, was sensitive information treated appropriately?
-ANSV VER 23: Yes.
+Was information made public appropriately?
+From what Bates White could observe, was sensitive information treated appropriately?

 Yes, Pre-Auction information was treated appropriately pursuant to the communication protocols.
 Please see answers 6a-6c.